-Besides Gulmarg (which witnesses a lot of tourists), I’ve been to the most extreme places like Yamunotri and Gangotri glaciers (where very few people travel).
+Besides Gulmarg (which attracts a lot of tourists), I’ve been to the most extreme places like Yamunotri and Gangotri glaciers (where very few people travel).
 Also, to Shiva shrines like Kedarnath and Badrinath.

 These places lie up in the mountains.
 I guess my faith in the almighty and in myself have helped me reach there.
 “Jai Guruji” (praise for my spiritual master) are words that ring in me strong.

 Check out the pretty rainbow behind me in this picture.
-This is me at Fiji by the deep blue waters of the Pacific Ocean.
-Who would have thought I’ll travel here some day but I’m ecstatic that I made a decision and saw this part of the world.
+This is me in Fiji by the deep blue waters of the Pacific Ocean.
+Who would have thought I’ll travel here someday but I’m ecstatic that I made a decision and saw this part of the world.

 Wheelchair Friendly Nations

 Since I have managed to travel to more than 33 countries, I know for a fact that some are more wheelchair friendly than others.
 So I want to share about them with you.

 I found Dubai, Australia and the United States to be the most wheelchair friendly nations.
 It is nice to see the government there working towards a more inclusive nation for travelers like me.

 China surely isn’t wheelchair friendly.
 This is surprising because it has developed a lot on other parameters.